loian/Wanhao_i3_zbrace/README.md

 The holes for the square nuts are about the same dimension of the nuts, to insert them heat them up with a ligher and press them into the hole, this way they will not fall and will be steady inserted in the support.

+This design is released under the gnu gpl v2 or the gnu gpl v3 licence at your option.